rintnetwork/front-end/src/content/contributing/adding-exchanges/index.md

 ## What we need {#what-we-need}

 - The geographical restrictions that apply to the exchange
-- The currencies users can use to buy rnt
+- The currencies users can use to buy rey
 - Proof that the exchange is a legitimate trading company
 - Any additional information you might have – this might be information about the company like years of operation, financial backing etc.

-We need this info so that we can accurately [help users find an exchange they can use](/get-rnt/#country-picker).
+We need this info so that we can accurately [help users find an exchange they can use](/get-rey/#country-picker).

 And so that ethereum.org can be more confident that the exchange is a legitimate and safe service.